View Current

 Academic Senate Committees

-(23) The Academic Senate is supported by several committees to help deal with specialised issues.
+(23) Academic Senate is supported by several committees to help deal with specialised issues.
 Further information on these committees and their functions can be found here.

 Executive Leadership Team